-Since her first foray into Boise politics organizing the landmark campaign to preserve the Boise foothills before moving into a successful career in asset management and strategic planning, Lauren has collaborated with diverse groups of people throughout the city to develop a shared vision of this special place she calls home.
+Since her first foray into Boise politics as the campaign manager of the historic Boise Foothills Open Space Campaign in 2001, Lauren has collaborated with diverse groups of people throughout the city to create a shared vision of this special place she calls home.
 Through her volunteer and professional work she’s demonstrated her commitment to sustainable communities, smart growth, parks and open space, strong neighborhoods, well-funded schools, and an economy that propels Boise into the future.

-Lauren currently serves on the Boards of the Capital City Development Corporation (CCDC), Resource Media, a communications firm that supports various worldwide conservation groups, and the Andrus Center for Public Policy.
-She served on the steering committee to develop the Boise Chamber’s Leadership Boise Alumni Association and has been a board member of her neighborhood association, officer of Conservation Voters for Idaho, member of the Boise City Planning and Zoning Association, and President of the Boise Parks Commission.
-She is a graduate of Leadership Boise and a past recipient of the Idaho Business Review’s 40 Under 40 leadership award.
+Lauren currently serves on the Boards of the Capital City Development Corporation (CCDC) and Resource Media, a non-profit communications firm that serves environmental and public health organizations.
+She served on the steering committee to develop the Boise Chamber’s Leadership Boise Alumni Association.
+Lauren has been a board member of her neighborhood association, officer of Conservation Voters for Idaho, member of the Boise City Planning and Zoning Association, and President of the Boise Parks Commission.
+She is a graduate of Leadership Boise and volunteers once a week in her son’s class at Longfellow Elementary.
+Lauren is a past recipient of the Idaho Business Review’s 40 Under 40 leadership award.

 Born in Boston, Lauren moved to Houston, Texas when she was 18 months old and called Houston home through her Freshman year in High School.
 Just before turning 16, she moved to the tiny village of Cazenovia in rural Upstate New York – and met her future husband.

 The Governor awarded Lauren a special commendation for her work in rural communities that summer; Lauren loved the work and loved the Intermountain West even more.
-As a co-worker warned her as she left Helena, the West was “in her blood.”
-She returned to Notre Dame, graduated with honors in 1997, and married her high school sweetheart Scott McLean that summer.
+As a co-worker warned her as she left Helena, the West was “in her blood,” and she’d be back.
+Lauren returned to Notre Dame, graduated with honors in 1997, and married her high school sweetheart Scott McLean that summer.
 They moved to Boise a year later.

 Lauren earned a Masters in Public Administration from Boise State University as a Carl Burke fellow.
 Her thesis focused on the potential role of consensus building in resolving policy disputes.

-Lauren is an avid runner and a mountain biker.
-Her family enjoys all that Boise has to offer, and especially love to explore Idaho’s beautiful backcountry by foot, ski, or raft with their school-aged children Madeleine and Aiden.
+Lauren is an avid trail runner, mountain biker, backpacker, skier and reader.
+Her family enjoys all Boise has to offer and keeps a stock of popsicles and refreshments for neighborhood children and their parents that stop by almost daily.
+She can be spotted commuting by bike to her office and meetings, and whenever possible she and Scott love to explore Idaho’s beautiful backcountry by foot, ski, or raft with their school-aged children Madeleine and Aiden.